elizabethdaly/data-rep-project/README.md

 ### Servers

-Started with basic one provided and added to it:
+Started with basic one provided and added a little to it:

 - Allow for decimal type in DB
 ```python